North Shore Rescue: Volunteers

 The all-volunteer team is made up of highly skilled hikers, mountaineers and backcountry skiers, some of whom dedicate more than 500 hours per year and often conduct rescues at night, in bad weather, and on short notice.
 The team trains together every fourth weekend and every Tuesday night.
 Volunteers also attend special courses, devote time to education and fundraising, and pay for their own personal equipment and clothing.
 Recruiting and retaining skilled volunteers is an ongoing challenge, and in 2007, the Vancouver Courier reported that the team's most experienced leaders were nearing retirement age.

 Some volunteers have served for decades, and as of 2007 the team included three father-son pairs.

 In 2005, to celebrate the 40th anniversary of North Shore Rescue, a group including team members set out to climb Mount Logan.
 The expedition nearly became a tragedy after a severe storm hit, trapping three team members on an exposed ridge.
 All were rescued, although one team member suffered severe frostbite.

 In 2008, team members Tim Jones and Gord Ferguson received a Royal Canadian Mounted Police commendation for their role in saving the life of a snowshoer in a three-day-long rescue operation on Mount Seymour.

 On January 19, 2014, North Shore Rescue Team Leader, Tim Jones (Search and Rescue), died while hiking down from the team cabin on Mount Seymour.
-Tim was honoured in an unforgettable parade and service with thousands of emergency responders from across Canada and members of the community.
-He was instrumental in search and rescue advocacy, building a state of the art rescue facility, implementing a world class helicopter rescue program, and most importantly, saving thousands of lives over his two decades of service.